Nuclear power in Ukraine: Production of nuclear fuel

 The issue of lifting the Russian monopoly on the supply of fresh nuclear fuel to Ukraine was raised back in 1998.

+Work on the introduction of fuel manufactured by Westinghouse began in 2000 under the Executive Agreement between the Government of Ukraine and the Government of the United States of America regarding the Nuclear Fuel Qualification Project for Ukraine, signed on June 5, 2000.

 At the end of 2018, the thousandth Westinghouse (USA) fuel assembly should arrive at the South Ukrainian NPP.
 From 2022, the Rivne NPP will switch to assemblies from Westinghouse, a batch of 42 cassettes with nuclear fuel from the American company Westinghouse has already arrived.
 Assemblies with American fuel are planned to be loaded into the reactor core of power unit No. 3 of the RANP in 2022.
 From 2023, the power unit should start operating entirely on American fuel.

 As of 2018, Westinghouse nuclear fuel is used in 6 power units of Ukrainian nuclear power plants.
 After 2021, it will be used in 7 out of 15 Ukrainian nuclear power units.
 The power unit of the Rivne NPP will be transferred to American assemblies.
 Also, the production of components (heads and shanks) for Westinghouse fuel cartridges will be launched at the facilities of the Ukrainian enterprise "Atomenergomash".

 The shipment of the thousandth assembly of Westinghouse fuel to the Ukrainian NPP is a significant event in the long-term cooperation between Energoatom and Westinghouse, because the successful implementation of the new energy strategy until 2035 is impossible without diversification of the supply of nuclear fuel.
 In the current situation, there is a gradual curtailment of the nuclear fuel supply diversification program.
 The production of its own nuclear fuel in Ukraine, despite the reserves of raw materials, is currently not established.

 In the fall of 2019, the intention to build a nuclear fuel fabrication plant near the South Ukrainian NPP was announced.

 In 2023, Energoatom became the first company in the world to implement with Westinghouse a project to replace Russian fuel for VVER-440 reactors, in addition to the previously implemented replacement of Russian fuel for VVER-1000.